 You can’t come to Chiang Mai without visiting some temples!
 They are all over the place, on any walk around town you will surely pass a few so be sure to pop in and enjoy the stunning architecture and peaceful atmosphere.
 Whilst many are quite touristy, others are not so often visited and all are visited by devout locals and you are likely to encounter friendly monks worshipping.

-With kids in tow you are unlikely to want to visit them all (there are a lot!) so here are some of the most well-known and popular temples to visit.
+With kids in tow, you are unlikely to want to visit them all (there are a lot!) but our favourite was Wat Chedi Luang

 The Temple of the Big Stupa, Wat Chedi Luang is an ancient temple right in the centre of Chiang Mai.
 It is in a ruined state which we think gives it an atmosphere of its own and is reminiscent of the stupas you may have seen at Ayutthaya or Sukhothai.